jfgiraud/connect/README.md

 ### example of use

-The connection is done by searching words in function names.
+The connection is done by searching for words in function names.

 If more than one item match, a prompt is displayed and ask precisions.